favsto/terraform-course/03.loops/README.md

-## Terraform course - Lab 01 - Variables
+## Terraform course - Lab 03 - Loops and Conditionals

 This folder is intentionally empty.
 Follow the lab guide.